ndd99/academic-regalia-loan-app/Documentation/Deployment.md

-## Depoloying the Regalia-Share Application
+## Deploying the Regalia-Share Application

 ### Prerequisites
 What needs to be installed before starting: